St. Louis: The City of Startups

 Over the past five years, the affordable office space available to startup companies in St. Louis has increased tremendously.
 This office space is essential for the startup companies to expand and grow their businesses.
 Since most of the office spaces are collaborative work spaces, the companies get an opportunity to build their company while communicating and getting to know different startup companies working in the same building.
 These facilities help connect and build the startup community also, as many offer regular happy hours, events, speakers, and other social and educational events.

 While the growth of accelerators, the sources of funding, the development of mentorship organizations, and the development of office spaces are not the only factors that have helped St. Louis become a startup hub, these are four of the notable drivers of startup growth in the St. Louis region.
 Look forward to the next blogs that dive deeper into these four areas of the St. Louis startup ecosystem and how each of them plays an integral role in making St. Louis the startup hub that can propel your business forward.
-For more information on any of these areas, or to discuss ways to plug your startup into the St. Louis ecosystem, please contact the Anders Startup Services Team.
+For more information on any of these areas, or to discuss ways to plug your startup into the St. Louis ecosystem, please contact the Anders Startup Group.